reterry-project/reterry-project.github.io/README.md

-reTerry is a project dedicated to decompile "Terry Engine" Adobe Flash games.
+reTerry is a project dedicated to decompile some Adobe Flash games based on Terry Cavanagh's engine.

 This is a one man project, so be patient as these things take time!